NotLemon/AniList-Manual/before-you-begin/written-media-information/light-novels.md

 {% endhint %}

 {% hint style="warning" %}
-If a self-published web novel from a site such as [Syosetu ](http://syosetu.com)is later professionally published as a [light novel](light-novels.md), the light novel entry would be eligible for submission under the date that the light novel serialisation began.
+If a self-published web novel from a site such as [Syosetu ](http://syosetu.com)is later professionally published as a [light novel](light-novels.md), the light novel entry would be eligible for submission under the date that the light novel serialization began.

 The original web novel publication should _**not**_ be added.
 This means works from Japanese self-publishing websites such as [Syosetu ](http://syosetu.com)are completely denied.